emnify/product-docs/docs/sdks/java/quickstart.md

 ### Environment variables

-To store configuration settings like an application token or a base URL, use environment variables instead of hardcoding them in your application.
+To store configuration settings, like an application token or a base URL, use environment variables instead of hardcoding them in your application.
 Here are some examples:

 | Name               | Description                                                              |
 |--------------------|--------------------------------------------------------------------------|